 Implementation of the OCCI extension for OpenStack.
 The mini-project team extended the OCCI-OS interface to include the support for the proposed extensions.
 The developments have been introduced in the mainstream code for the Folsom and Havana versions of OpenStack (last two available releases).

 Proposal of cloud-init as the default method for contextualizing images.
-Cloud-init is a tool that fees the user from managing the specific ways for handling the contextualization information at the VM and it's widely available in most OS versions and IaaS cloud platforms.
+Cloud-init is a tool that frees the user from managing the specific ways for handling the contextualization information at the VM and it's widely available in most OS versions and IaaS cloud platforms.
 Specific use-cases may leverage other contextualization methods if needed.

 Creation of specific cloud-init packages for EGI Federated Cloud.
-The support fot OpenNebula of cloud-init was only available in the development versions of cloud-init which are not yet available widely for main OS.
+The cloud-init support for OpenNebula was only available in the development versions of cloud-init which are not yet available widely for main OS.
 Moreover, the mainstream implementation does not handle base64 encoded user data (as defined by the proposed OCCI extension) hence a modification of the code was necessary in order to support OpenNebula correctly.
 This modification was implemented for version 0.7.4 (latest stable release) and 0.7.5 (current development version) and is available in EGI AppDB.

 Documentation of the contextualization features of EGI Federated Cloud.
 The team has documented the OCCI extensions for contextualization and the usage of cloud-init in the EGI wiki for both users and administrators of the resource providers.